aziis98/go-lisp-interpreter/README.md

 - [ ] Very easy interoperability from and with Golang

+    To call Go code from this lisp you can use `interp.Use(lisp.Symbols.All)` or `interp.Use(lisp.Symbols.Fmt)` that just adds those symbols to the root scope, those variables are just collections of stdlib functions exported as a map.

+    To mix lisp and Go code instead you can use `interp.EvalWithMap("(+ x 1)", lisp.ScopeMap{ "x": 1 })` that evaluates to `int64(2)`.
+Alternatively the method `Interpreter.EvalWithValues(string, any...)` just takes a series of values and binds them to `_0`, `_1` and so on.
+By the way these bindings don't override globals with the same name because new scope gets created.

 - [x] Lists with `[1 2 3]`

 - [x] Maps with `{ #name "John" #surname "Smith" }`